Waseemalame/waseemalame/README.md

 At the conclusion of the program, I developed three full stack applications from scratch using varying technologies.
 My most recent project, PhasedBook, is a full stack HTTPS-secured “pixel-perfect” implementation of Facebook where users can create posts, likes, friends and messages.
 The coolest feature was the Live message chat which was handled using Socket.IO, a form of WebSockets, creating an open channel between the two users’ browsers and the server.

-I am currently proficient Javascript, Python, Express, Flask, SQL, PostgreSQL, SQLalchemy, HTML5, CCS3, and React / Redux.
+I am currently proficient in Javascript, Python, Express, Flask, SQL, PostgreSQL, SQLalchemy, HTML5, CCS3, and React / Redux.
 I have extensively used Git, Github, AWS S3.
 In addition to my use of technologies, I have been involved in multiple AGILE environments developing applications through pair programming.

 If you are looking for a passionate software engineer, send me an email or give me call and I would be happy to speak with you.